ajcumine/legacy-electron-playlist/README.md

 ## Development

+[Yarn](https://yarnpkg.com/) is our package manager of choice so you will need to install this on your machine.

 Webpack is used to transpile ES6 to ES5.
 There is hot module reloading on the development environment for the application code inside `/app`.

-`$ npm install` to install required dependencies.
+`$ yarn install` to install required dependencies.

-`$ npm start` will run the electron application in development mode.
+`$ yarn start` will run the electron application in development mode.
 This requires the application bundle to be build and stored at `localhost:3000/dist/bundle.js`.

-`$ npm run hot-server` will start a webpack development server on port 3000 with hot module reloading.
+`$ yarn run hot-server` will start a webpack development server on port 3000 with hot module reloading.
 This will build the required `bundle.js` file.

 ## Linting

 Eslint is using the default [AirBnB JavaScript config](https://github.com/airbnb/javascript) to lint all JavaScript files.
-`$ npm run lint`
+`$ yarn run lint`

 ## Resources used while building this project